Tuna time: Bailey Island fishing tournament returns with a technological twist

 According to Tranter, the club has spent the past nine months preparing for this week.

-“My love for the community made me want to get involved,” said Tranter.
+“My love for the community made me want to get involved,” Tranter said.
 “I grew up in Pennsylvania, but while at school in Boston, I took my first trip to Bailey Island and knew it was where I wanted to end up.”

-“At the end [July 26], we’ll host a big party at Cooks Lobster and tell fish tales,” said Tranter.
+“At the end [July 26], we’ll host a big party at Cook’s Lobster and tell fish tales,” Tranter said.
 “I’ve never heard of anyone brag about the money, just about the fact they won.”

 Over the years, species have come and gone, including halibut, swordfish, salmon, striper and shark — the latter were removed due to recent regulations.

-“We’re going to stay a low-sign-up, low pay-out tournament,” said Tranter.
+“We’re going to stay a low-sign-up, low-pay-out tournament,” Tranter said.
 “It’s not about the money.
 It’s about connection; we’ve made updates to ensure the longevity of the event but still want to preserve that old-school Maine, local outing feel.”

 Reeling in local kids